frohoff/ysoserial/README.md

 ## Description

+Released as part of AppSecCali 2015 Talk ["Marshalling Pickles: how deserializing objects will ruin your day"](http://www.slideshare.net/frohoff1/appseccali-2015-marshalling-pickles)

 ysoserial is a collection of utilities and property-oriented programming "gadget chains" discovered in common java libraries.
 The main driver program takes a user-specified command and wraps it in the user-specified gadget chain, then serializes these objects to stdout.
 When an application with the required gadgets on the classpath unsafely deserializes